Getting here and getting around

 All buses, motor coaches and tour buses are prohibited from parking on city streets.

-Campus Park and Ride offers easy access to I-76.
+- Campus Park and Ride on Warfield Street off Interstate 76 near 34th Street: Campus Park and Ride offers easy access to I-76.
 Cost is $15 per day or $20 overnight, including showers and restrooms and a shuttle to 34th and Spruce Street.
 The facility is convenient to attractions such as The Franklin Institute, Philadelphia Art Museum, Rodin Museum, Academy of Natural Sciences, Please Touch Museum, Philadelphia Zoo and Penn/Drexel Campus.
 It also is the only RV parking facility in the city.

-The Callowhill center offers 43 secured spaces and an air-conditioned waiting area with bathrooms and showers, televisions, sleeping lounges and vending machines.
+- Callowhill Bus Center on Callowhill Street between Second and Third streets: The Callowhill center offers 43 secured spaces and an air-conditioned waiting area with bathrooms and showers, televisions, sleeping lounges and vending machines.
 Coupons and delivery from local restaurants are also available.
 Drivers are not able to stay in the facility overnight.

 BUS DROP-OFF AND PICK-UP LOCATIONS